Kalamata Historic Center Walking Tour

 After that, the monastery of nuns will bring us back to reality and the modern history of Kalamata.
 Inside the monastery, the nuns were the first ones taught how to cultivate the silkworm and the art of weaving silk handkerchiefs.
 In that same place, they taught it to the young women of the region.
 Silk scarves become Kalamata’s trademark well known throughout Greece.

 Our ride continues south, to the oldest church of the city, the church of Agioi Apostoloi.
 It was built in the 11th century AD.
 The church’s square, picturesque and full of stores, coffee shops and restaurants, will make you want to take your time and rest.
 So you can relax and enjoy your coffee in one of the many small traditional cafes or buy souvenirs or traditional local products.

-The pedestrian street that we will follow later is Kalamata’s commercial center.
-You will be able to admire some of the greatest neoclassical and classical buildings but also buildings from the inter war era.
+The pedestrian street that we will follow later is Kalamata’s commercial centre.
+You will be able to admire some of the greatest neoclassical and classical buildings but also buildings from the interwar era.
 The main city hall will impress you.

-Surely by then you will be hungry.
+Surely by then, you will be hungry.
 Since you are in Kalamata, it is not possible to miss the opportunity to taste our Mediterranean cuisine.
-We have so many choices from which you can choose the one that satisfies most your preferences.
+We have so many choices from which you can choose the one that satisfies most of your preferences.